jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 Dev Leads is a team of experienced developers who have a broad understanding of the project.
 They're in charge of keeping the kanban flowing and ensuring that other developers are unblocked.
 They will also meet monthly to review our process.

-Dev Leads have an "oncall" rotation to ensure everything is reviewed in a timly manner.
-When oncall dev leads will check the following at least once per day:
+Dev Leads have an "helper rotation" to ensure everything is reviewed in a timly manner.
+When dev leads have a turn as the helper they will check the following at least once per day:
  * Reviewing and Prioritizing issues
  * Reviewing and Merging Pull Requests
  * Assisting other devs who need help